-With lawmakers coming back to Trenton, it’s time for the legislature to listen to their constituents’ calls and act on long-needed reforms that will make New Jersey fairer and stronger.
-Here’s what we’re urging lawmakers to focus on this legislative session:
+It’s time for the legislature to listen to their constituents’ calls and act on long-needed reforms that will make New Jersey fairer and stronger.
+Here’s what we’re urging lawmakers to focus on this year:

 Why New Jersey Must Pass the Reproductive Freedom Act (S3030/A4848)

 As nationwide attacks push abortion further out of reach, it is time for New Jersey to be a leader in addressing the systemic health care inequities that disproportionately harm Black, brown, immigrant, LGBTQ+, and low-income communities.